 - Change to the nature of the business.

-Parks Canada Business Licences are valid for one year from April 1st to March 31st of the following year, except in Gwaii Haanas National Park Reserve and Haïda Heritage Site, where licences expire at the end of the calendar year.
-The Superintendent may impose conditions on a Business Licence.
+Parks Canada business licences are valid for one year from April 1st to March 31st of the following year, except in Gwaii Haanas National Park Reserve and Haïda Heritage Site, where licences expire at the end of the calendar year.
+The Superintendent may impose conditions on a business licence.
 These may include details about the business' hours of operation, equipment requirements, or health, safety and environmental protection requirements.
-The Superintendent may also impose conditions that are necessary for the protection, control and management of the natural or cultural resources of the park or to avoid interference with visitor experience or use by Aboriginal groups that have recognized rights or interests associated with the park.
+The Superintendent may also impose conditions that are necessary for the protection, control and management of the natural or cultural resources of the park or to avoid interference with visitor experience or use by Indigenous groups that have recognized rights or interests associated with the park.

-Annual Business Licence fees vary by type of business, and range from $3.90 - $294.40.
-Business Licence fees for the sale of alcohol are based on a percentage of the gross value purchased annually.
-Use this link to find the fee applicable to your business (see page 78).
-Fees may be paid in cash, by credit card or cheque (payable to the Receiver General for Canada).
+Annual business licence fees vary by type of business.
+Business licence fees for the sale of alcohol are based on a percentage of the gross value purchased annually.
+Contact the park you wish to do business in to get the applicable fees.
+Fees may be paid in cash, by debit, credit card or cheque (payable to the Receiver General for Canada).

-- Activities carried out by the Business Licence holder which pose a serious threat to the safety of clients, park staff, or other park visitors; or
+- Activities carried out by the business licence holder which pose a serious threat to the safety of clients, park staff, or other park visitors

-- Activities carried out by the Business Licence holder that create unacceptable impacts on the park's natural or cultural resources, or interfere with visitor experience or use by Aboriginal groups that have recognized rights or interests associated with the park.
+- Activities carried out by the business licence holder that create unacceptable impacts on the park's natural or cultural resources, or interfere with visitor experience or use by indigenous groups that have recognized rights or interests associated with the park.